mstksg/inCode/copy/entries/fc-statements.md

 Luckily, one can think of a Haskell compiler as a giant function: `IO () -> Binary`.
 Give the Haskell compiler an `IO ()`, and it'll convert it to a binary for a given architecture/computer/CPU.
-It "translates" the *represenation of a computation* into concrete bytecode that a computer can actually execute.
+It "translates" the *representation of a computation* into concrete bytecode that a computer can actually execute.

 Your computer can then execute that generated binary, and...off we go!